 Conceptual Framework

-WebIn a specific study of understanding teachers social networks, Coburn and Russell (2006) find that teachers seek out other teachers who are similar to them and who are readily available to ‘chat’.
-In the particular case of using technology, they seek out experts from among themselves.
-In a K-12 report, Johnson, Smith, Levine and Haywood (2010) claim that, in the future, existing environments such as Ning and tools such as Google docs and wikis will become much more comprehensive.
+McLoughlin and Lee (2007) follow on the work of Boyd (2007) who claimed that ‘it is the sociability aspects (of Web 2.0) that have the most the most potential for enhancing education’.
+In a specific study of understanding teachers’ social networks, Coburn and Russell (2006) found that teachers seek out other teachers who are similar to them and who are readily available to ‘chat’ but when acquiring new information on using technology, they seek out those who are experts from among themselves.
+In a K-12 report, Johnson, Smith, Levine and Haywood (2010) claim that, in the future, collaborative networks such as Ning and document-sharing tools such as Google docs and wikis will become much more comprehensive.
 They assert that

 ‘teachers increasingly recognize the importance of collaboration skills and are finding that online tools to support collaboration provide them and their students with opportunities to work creatively, develop teamwork skills, and tap into the perspectives of people around the world with a wide range of experience and expertise that differs from their own’.